AaronRodrigues/csharp-workshop/README.md

 # C# Workshop

-This Api gives determines the winner of superheroes battling supervillains.
+This Api determines the winner of superheroes battling supervillains.

 The characters and their stats are stored in a json file stored here - https://jsonkeeper.com/b/X95Y